Mint Chocolate Whoopie Pies - Handle the Heat

 You can find Dutch-process cocoa at your local grocery store or many gourmet food stores, like Penzeys, Whole Foods, Sur la Table, and Williams Sonoma.
 I actually order a big container on Amazon because it’s such a great value!

 Buttermilk works best in this recipe to provide rich and tender ‘cakes.’
-We need it not only for flavor and moisture, but to help activate the baking soda for light fluffy cakes.
-I would not recommend using a buttermilk substitute.
-You can learn more about the science of buttermilk, and see baked goods made with buttermilk substitutes, in my Buttermilk 101 article.
+We need it not only for flavor and moisture, but to help activate the baking soda.
+Don’t use a buttermilk substitute.
+Learn more about buttermilk and buttermilk substitutes in my Buttermilk 101 article.

 Organic powdered sugar is more pricey so if that’s not in budget, go ahead and use conventional powdered sugar.

-2. If using green food coloring, I much prefer gel coloring.
+- If using green food coloring, I much prefer gel coloring.
 It allows you to use just a small amount for an intense color.
 I like the Americolor brand the best.
-Start with a very small amount and add more as you blend.
+Start with a very small amount and add more as needed.

-3. Be sure to use peppermint extract to flavor the buttercream.
-Do not use mint extract or spearmint extract unless you want your Whoopie Pies to taste like toothpaste.
+- Be sure to use peppermint extract to flavor the buttercream.
+Do not use mint extract or spearmint extract or your filling may taste like toothpaste.

-How to Portion Out Whoopie Pies & How to Fill Them:
+How to Portion Out & Fill Whoopie Pies:

 I think these Whoopie Pies are pretty with a light green frosting swirled in the middle, but you can decorate these further if you like!